 Traditional pesto is full of oil – which is a refined food and can lead to weight gain and other health problems.
 Most pesto is also very high in calories.
 This vegan pesto saves you an average of 60 calories and 5 grams of fat (per 1/4 cup serving).
 And it is cholesterol-free!

 If you want to make it even lower in fat, you can replace 2 tablespoons of the oil with 2 tablespoons broth.

 Watch this video and see how easy it is to make pesto.

 Pesto is a very nutritious food – especially when made with less oil like this one.
 Here’s why:

 Basil is a rich source of orientin and vicenin – phytochemicals that help neutralize disease-causing free radicals in the body.

 Garlic has been shown to boost the immune system and lower cholesterol.
 Click here for more information about the benefits of garlic.

 Walnuts are loaded with antioxidants, omega-3s, manganese, and many other essential nutrients that protect the heart, promote good brain function, and help with weight loss.
 Click here for more information about the slimming effects of walnuts.

-Because this pesto is high in many nutrients, including monounsaturated fats, replacing butter or cream sauce with this healthy pesto can help lower cholesterol levels and reduce your risk of heart disease.
-And since pesto is a rich, full-of-flavor condiment, you can often use less and not sacrifice flavor.
+Because this pesto is high in many nutrients, including monounsaturated fats, replacing butter with this healthy pesto can help lower cholesterol levels and reduce your risk of heart disease.
+And using this pesto instead of a cream sauce over pasta can do the same.
+Since pesto is a rich, full-of-flavor condiment, you can often use less and not sacrifice flavor.

 For more delicious recipe makeovers that allow you to eat your favorite food and still lose weight, check out my 14-Day Weight Loss Program.